nickcollins/zinal/README.md

 - The ent layer, contained entirely in `ents.rkt` is the largest, worst organized, most complex part of the code, and is poorly factored and barely documented.
 Being stuck between the GUI and the storage, both of which are stateful, it has a lot of complex responsibility that it must perform performantly (enough).
- - The ent layer parses the db, partitioning the db tree into "cones" (which are like subtrees, but technically different), and creating an ent for each cone.
+ - The ent layer parses the db, partitioning the db tree into "cones" (which are like subtrees, but technically different - see the docs in `ents.rkt`), and creating an ent for each cone.
 Each ent then creates a corresponding ui cone, corresponding to the db cone that the ui must represent, but with a potentially different structure.
  - When the ent layer receives an event from the GUI, it sends the event to the currently selected ui item, which handles the event according to the event handler assigned to it by its ent.
 If the db was (potentially) affected by the event handling,